hashgraph/hedera-mirror-node/docs/database/citus.md

 ## Prerequisites

-- All nodes are configured with archiving on and a no-op archive command.
+- All database servers are configured with archiving on and a no-op archive command.
 It's required since changing archive mode requires server restart while changing archive command only requires configuration reload.
   ```
   archive_mode = on